 - Draft articles of organization.
 File them with the state and pay a filing fee.

-An LLC is a good choice for independent contractors wanting liability protection and avoiding double taxation.
-Create your LLC yourself in minutes or seek legal advice from a local business attorney to find the best structure for your business.
+An LLC is simple to maintain as well.
+You file an annual report to the state and pay a fee.
+An LLC is a good choice for independent contractors wanting liability protection and to avoid double taxation.
+Create an LLC yourself in minutes, or seek legal advice from a local business attorney to find the best structure for your business.